wordnik/serapis/README.md

 ```

 You can see in the first window how the task gets processed.
 Results will be saved into `local_result_bucket`.
 You can also use `add.py` to add a word to the actual pipeline.

+## Deploy:

+1. First, run `fab pack` to create a file containing a compiled environment.
+This will create a file called `wordnik.lambda.zip`.
+Note that this will in use the current HEAD of your working git branch - if you have any uncommited files, they will not be deployed!
+2. If you already have a `wordnik.lambda.zip` and didn't add or change anything in `requirements.txt`, you can replace the `pack` step with the much faster `fab update`
+2. Upload the last zip file with `fab deploy`.

+You can of course do all of these steps in one with `fab pack deploy` or `fab update deploy`.